peterdri/ece-communications-labs/_ece350/lab4/FSK-eye-diagram-RTL.md

 ### A real-time RTL-SDR-received FSK signal

-- Download and open [this GRC file]({{site.baseurl}}/_ece350/lab4/data/Incomplete-FSK-receiver-RTL-SDR.grc).
+Download and open [this GRC file]({{site.baseurl}}/_ece350/lab4/data/Incomplete-FSK-receiver-RTL-SDR.grc).
 It is very similar to the one you built in the last lab.

-- Add a *QT GUI Eye Diagram* block.
+Add a *QT GUI Eye Diagram* block.

 - Use the included `delay` variable for the block's delay parameter
 - It should look like the following figure

   ![eyediagram_RTL-grc.png]({{site.baseurl}}/_ece350/lab4/figures/eyediagram_RTL-grc.png)<br>
   __*GRC file of FSK demodulation being fed into a user-controlled eye diagram*__

 For this section of the lab you will need to find a strong paging or FSK signal near you.
-Google it, and if you can't locate one talk to your TA.
+A good reference for finding a signal is [RadioReference](https://www.radioreference.com/).
+If you are still unable to find a suitable signal contact your lab TA.

 - Execute the flowgraph and tune to your chosen 2-level FSK signal.